biaggi/biaggi/README.md

 ## angular - redux

-Here we are taking advance of firebase to develop an application in whiche the database reads are seamless
+Here we are taking advance of firebase to develop an application in which the database reads are seamless

 https://github.com/biaggi/angular-redux-ingreso-egreso